 ‘What can you bring to this medical school?’
 Interview Question

 It’s important your answer to the question is linked to the goals of the Medical School.
 Often, Medical Schools don’t want to just produce doctors for the NHS, they want to produce ‘critical scientific thinkers’ or ‘adaptable professionals’ or something like that.
-You need to demonstrate that you want to be an outstanding doctor, who will be a lifelong learner and a great innovator.
+You need to demonstrate that you want to, and are able to, become an outstanding doctor, who will be a lifelong learner and a great innovator.
 You can achieve this by connecting what you’ve accomplished in the past (e.g. fantastic grades and passion for your subjects) to what you’re aiming for in the future.
 By doing this, you can explain that you’ll become a graduate the School can be proud of.

 Medical Schools are more than places to earn your bachelor in Medicine, Surgery and Science.
 Aside from pursuing your passion in the subject, you can pursue other interests that you already have.
 For example, you can represent the School at a sport you enjoy playing or you might find a society on an interest you enjoy.
 In doing so, you contribute to the sense of community at the institution.
 You can make this point by talking about extra-curricular activities you currently do and that you wish to pursue at university.
 You need to make it clear that you’ll be an active member of the Medical School.

 It’s important to also consider how you can have a positive impact on your fellow students.
 At Medical School, you need to be a team player capable of performing your own role within a task independently and to a high standard.
 Give an example of when you have done this before.
 You may also wish to contemplate that Medical School is a place where life-long friendships are made.
 Learning Medicine is a stressful time for everyone and you will need to be supportive, maybe even a shoulder to cry on for peers.
 You may have adopted this role in the past, so it’s important to show that you will be there for other students in the future to help them.